ljbo82/c-cpp-gcc-builder/docs/functions.mk.md

 This makefile exposes utility makefile functions used by the build system, which can also be used by your project.

-!!!
-Warning
-    The build system declare internal private variables and functions that are not intended to be used by projects.
-All of those private variables and functions, have their names prefixed with `cpb_` prefix.
-Please avoid using/defining variables or functions with names beginning with such prefix.

-    The build system checks for attempts to define variables and functions with the same name of reserved ones.
-Any attempt to define such items will result in errors being raised by the build system.

 --------------------------------------------------------------------------------

 ## Basic usage

-By including this makefile it will expose several utility functions which can be invoked via GNU Make [`$(call)`](https://www.gnu.org/software/make/manual/html_node/Call-Function.html) function.
+By including this makefile it will expose several utility functions which can be invoked via GNU Make [`$(call)`](https://www.gnu.org/software/make/manual/html_node/Call-Function.html) function (in the following example is assumed the existence of the variable `CPB_DIR` pointing the directory where the build system is located):

 ```Makefile
 include $(CPB_DIR)/functions.mk